integreat-io/integreat-transporter-http/README.md

   Value will be forced to strings
 - `authAsQuery`: When set to `true`, auth object will be included as query params.
 Use with care
+- `authInData`: This signals to the transporter that we will provide the auth in the data of the actions, and so it will not be set in the headers.
+Default is `false`
 - `headers`: An object of key/value pairs use directly as request headers.
 It will be combined with the `headers` object on the `payload`.
 - `responseFormat`: Controls what format the body data is returned in. `base64`